-- A feature description must be unique within the data model in combination with its data type. - The renaming of features (except for the spelling correction without changing the meaning) and the changing of units should be avoided.
-If renaming should imply a change in meaning or in case of a unit change the existing feature has to be deleted and a new feature is created with a new ID. - Features that describe limits (minimum/maximum) always have the addition "Min." or "Max." at the beginning of their descriptions. - For example: maximum power output = <Max. power output> - This rule may be waived on the basis of linguistic characteristics but within a language version conformity is needed. - Features that describe a value according to a defined standard should in ETIM English be described as "... according to ..." like "Efficiency according to EN 779".
+- A feature description must be unique within the data model in combination with its data type. - The feature description should be clear and unambiguous, thus allowing as little chance as possible for different interpretations.
+Where possible and applicable, features should have a reference to international standards. - Feature names should be short and to the point.
+When needed, an explanation to the feature can be added to the remark/definition field. - The renaming of features (except for the spelling correction without changing the meaning) and the changing of units should be avoided.
+If renaming should imply a change in meaning or in case of a unit change the existing feature has to be deleted and a new feature is created with a new ID. - Features that describe limits (minimum/maximum) always have the addition "Min." or "Max." at the beginning of their descriptions.
+For example: maximum power output = <Max. power output> This rule may be waived on the basis of linguistic characteristics but within a language version conformity is needed. - Features that describe a value according to a defined standard should in ETIM English be described as "... according to ..." like "Efficiency according to EN 779".
 Also in other languages the preferred solution should be used consistently.

 7.5.4.
-Guidelines for type of features (A/N/L/R)
+Feature types (A/N/L/R)